Vehrik/FarOut/Characters/Traits.md

 Anatomy Mutations are alternations that fundamentally alter the foundation of your Anatomy.
 On the other hand, Natural Mutations build off of pre-existing Anatomy, and almost always involve creating additional material in order to apply effects or otherwise utilizing specialized limbs.

-Therj are additional costs associated with using Natural Weapons.
-Th
+There are additional costs associated with using Natural Weapons.
+Natural Weapons are given a Power Level, which is equal to its (EXO / 10)^.
+Every time a Trait is used, in addition to the Cards discarded normally, you will also need to discard 1 additional Card per Power Level.
+This means if you used 20 EXO to build a Trait, using that Trait forces you to discard a total of 3 Cards every time it is used; 1 for the Action itself, and 2 because of the Traits Power Level.